Machine Learning for Trading Course

 - We require that your code run properly on Gradescope.

 - Most projects will be accompanied by the template code and grading code that you can use to test your project.
-It is necessary that your code passes the grading checks we provide, but the final batch tests may be more rigorous.
+Your code must pass the grading checks we provide, but the final batch tests may be more rigorous.
 Be sure to examine the rubrics in the project description to be sure your code meets them.

-- Once you are satisfied with your code, submit the EXACT same working code via Canvas.
+- Once you are satisfied with your code, submit the EXACT same working code via Gradescope.

-- It is a good idea to submit a version of your working code early (before the deadline) in case some problem arises with your internet connection or Canvas.
+- It is a good idea to submit a version of your working code early (before the deadline) if some problem arises with your internet connection or Canvas.

 - The latest timestamp on any part of your submission will be used as the time of submission for your whole project.
 Accordingly, do not resubmit anything after the deadline, or it will be considered late.

-- After the submission deadline, we will test your code on one of our servers which are configured identically to the ones available for your test.
+- After the submission deadline, we will test your code on one of our servers configured identically to the ones available for testing on Gradescope.